AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/link-a-chart-and-a-pivot-grid.md

 ---
 # Link a Chart and a Pivot Grid

-This tutorial demonstrates how to use the Chart control to visualize data that the Pivot Grid control displays.
+This tutorial demonstrates how to use the Chart control to visualize the Pivot Grid control's data.

 ## Create a Pivot Grid